StephenKing/t3cm16-jenkins-pipeline/README.md

-# Continuous Delivery mit Jenkins und den Pipeline Plugins
+# Continuous Delivery using Jenkins and the Pipeline Plugins

 Presentation at the [TYPO3camp Munich 2016](http://www.typo3camp-munich.de).